West of Eden

 Now, on the precipice of 22, I spend little of my days on philosophical principles, but on increasing the value of companies through technology.
 That means spending my time dealing with the ad-hoc realities of people, companies, and computer systems.

 I don’t theorize about love, nor talk about it much anymore, but I am, unlike before, deeply in love.
-I don’t think much about greatness, but about doing work that produces value, and capturing enough of that value.
-I am still enthusiastic and refuses to do anything I don’t love—though I’ve learned to love more things.
+I don’t think much about greatness, but about doing work that produces and captures value.
+I still refuses to do anything I don’t love—though I’ve learned to love more things.
 I treat art as empirical realities I enjoy that do not have higher meaning.
 I’d like to think of myself as one of those really well-behaved cogs that oil their own machines.

 I will also happily admit that I consciously restrict my sphere of concern to the well-being of a few dozen people whom I’ve had the great fortune of being deeply involved with in my life.
 I intend to continue to be involved with them.
 And I am not seeking more.